platypus-creation/django-draft/README.md

 Django-Draft
 ===============

 Allow the creation of drafts in the admin.

-It is currently made for django-grappelli and thus won't display properly on vanilla django admin
+It is compatible with both the default django admin and django-grappelli.

 Installation
 ------------